AndreeaGavrila/FMI-MyMento-Project/README.md

 ## Design Patterns
 As a good practice, we used a singleton approach for database handling, developed with [Room Persistence Library](https://developer.android.com/jetpack/androidx/releases/room), which is an abstraction layer over SQLite to guarantee access to the database and to maintain SQLite’s performance.
+We also used the Builder pattern which simplifies the creation of objects.
+The same construction process can create objects of the same class with different properties.
+More precisely, we used AlertDialog.Builder.
+This builder proceeds step-by-step and lets you specify only the parts of AlertDialog that you need to work with.

 ## Resources